 Dental Sealants: To prevent cavities from forming, the pediatric dentist will apply a plastic coating that seals the grooves on the chewing surfaces of the molars.
 Such crevices are breeding grounds for bacteria.

 Topical Fluoride: Fluoride helps the teeth become harder and more resistant to decay.
 Yes, your child probably gets some fluoride from your drinking water or in toothpaste, but a child dentist can provide a higher concentration for the best protection.

-Root Canal Treatment: Root canals may be necessary in kids, too, and can save teeth from premature and malocclusion that may lead to orthodontic treatment.
+Root Canal Treatment: Root canals may be necessary in kids, too, and can save teeth from premature and malocclusion.

 Bonding: Sometimes chips and minor fractures occur to the front teeth and must be fixed with tooth-colored bonding materials made from durable resins.